gasman/pharmageddon/README.md

   * `plasma.c`, `plasma.h`, `boxes.c`, `boxes.h` - test effects
 * `led` - code for launching on the real LED display
 * `simulator` - code for launching on the SDL-based simulator

+## Building (SDL simulator)

+You'll need libraries / development headers for SDL2 and Assimp.

+From the `simulator` directory, run `make`.
+Then launch the `pharma` executable.